techguybiswa/frontend-challenge/README.md

 ##  What is the Challenge?

 Please fork the repository to begin the task.
-The [guidelines](#what-we-are-looking-for) are at the bottom of this page 😊
+[Submission guidelines](#what-we-are-looking-for) are at the bottom of this page 😊

 First, the code: After you have gotten familiar with the app, [technical details of the files are below](#main-app-files), we would like for you to:
 1. improve the functionality & design of the Article component (`src/components/Article.vue`) so that it is more intuitive to a reader